This post may contain affiliate links. Please read our disclosure policy.

 What you need to make this easy pizza sauce recipe:

-- Canned whole tomatoes: I’ve made this recipe enough times now to have tested it with whole tomatoes, diced canned tomatoes, and pureed tomatoes, and though all three of these work, I still find the whole tomatoes to be the best choice for making pizza sauce at home.
+- Canned whole tomatoes: I’ve made this recipe enough times now to have tested it with whole tomatoes, diced canned tomatoes, and pureed tomatoes.
+Though all three work, I still find the whole tomatoes to be the best choice for making pizza sauce at home.
 Start by crushing San Marzano tomatoes and making my own ‘crushed tomatoes.’

 - Olive oil: a generous splash not only helps flavor the sauce but also helps cook and bloom all of our aromatics and spices.